Israel’s Rafah evacuation order sparks global alarm

 Israel's military in a statement urged eastern Rafah residents to head for the "expanded humanitarian area" at Al-Mawasi on the coast.

-But aid groups said the Israeli-designated safe zone was not ready for such an influx.
+But aid groups said Al-Mawasi was not ready for such an influx.

-"The area is already overstretched and devoid of vital services", said Norwegian Refugee Council director Jan Egeland.

 Asked how many people should move, an Israeli military spokesman said: "The estimate is around 100,000 people."